harshitashitut/MLOps-Project/Data Pipeline/readme.md

 # Overview

-The Data Pipeline module is a key component of the PitchQuest Multimodal system — an AI-powered platform for automated pitch analysis across speech, visual, and content modalities.
+The Data Pipeline module is a key component of the PitchQuest Multimodal system, an AI-powered platform for automated pitch analysis across speech, visual, and content modalities.
 This pipeline handles data ingestion, preprocessing, logging, anomaly detection, and orchestration of model inference workflows for multimodal inputs.

 # Directory Structure
 ```